RULES OF THE LONDON MEN’S BASEBALL LEAGUE

 2.2 The OBA rule on the prohibition on the use of tobacco products applies.

-2.3 Beginning in 2008 metal bats may be used only by a player with a handicap who has been approved by the LMBL Board.
-Players age 60 or over are automatically approved to use aluminum bats.
-Approval to use an aluminum bat is automatically carried over into subsequent seasons.
+2.3 Metal bats may only be used only by request and subsequent approval of the LMBL Board.
+Players age 60 or over are automatically approved to use metal bats.
+Approval to use a metal bat is automatically carried over into subsequent seasons.

 2.3.1 No batter shall be thrown out as a force play at first base by any outfielder.